Help with energy problems and how to pay for them

 Grants are available from these energy providers:

 If you can’t get a grant from your supplier, check if you can get a grant from the British Gas Energy Trust.
-These grants are available to anyone.
-You don’t have to be a British Gas customer.
+Their ‘Individuals and Families Fund’ is available to both British Gas and non-British Gas customers.
+You will need to check their website to see if it is still open, and if you are able to apply.

 Gov.uk’s Find a Grant service is where you can search for government funding to help you pay for things such as a new boiler.